Embodied resilience for change

 …but biology isn’t destiny

-We can learn to respond more discerningly: checking if our automatic reactions are a good match for the moment, and tweaking them on purpose to align with what we care about and our real-time conditions.
+We can learn to respond more discerningly: checking if our automatic reactions are a good match for the moment, and tweaking them on purpose to align with our present-time conditions and what we care about.

-As we become more resilient we become more able to change the conditions causing stress and harm, into conditions for thriving.
+As our responses become more choiceful, we become more able to change the conditions causing distress into conditions for thriving.

-Not just by thinking and talking, but through embodied practice.
+Not just by thinking and talking, though.
+Change happens through embodied practice.

 “All that you touch, you change.